Integrity Building Inspections

 Inspectors do not make requirements.
 We cannot force someone to fix anything.
 We are simply informing our clients of the conditions that exist in the home at the time of the inspection.
 Our clients may take this information and with the advice of their real estate agent, use it to help them make a list of unacceptable conditions to negotiate a price and in making the decision whether the property is worth the price asked by the seller.
 Clients may decide to repair an item themselves and save on repair costs.
 Often inspections are for the home owner so they can obtain advice and information to budget and plan for upcoming future repairs and their expenses.
 Homeowners also schedule inspections so they can perform repairs before putting their home on the market.
 Often this helps insure the home sells quickly.

 We do not inspect: Outbuildings, sheds, detached garages, swimming pools, hot tubs, appliances not built in (permanently attached), walk in refrigeration room equipment, security systems, alarms, or luxury items such as; intercoms, camera systems, built in home theaters, weather stations, and other low voltage systems.
-Everything is spelled out in our Pre-Inspection Agreement or Contract.
+Everything is spelled out in our Contract.

 It would be very unlikely that the inspector would break something.
 This is the reason we do not move furniture or clutter to inspect blocked areas.
 It is the sellers’ responsibility to have everything moved and accessible ready for the inspection.
 If an area cannot be inspected it will be noted on the report.
 We will inspect the home by turning on the switches, operating built in fixtures, and built in appliances as they are intended to be operated.
 If they do not work for the inspection, they will be noted as defective.
 It is highly unlikely that it broke during the inspection just by being operated by normal means.